PlasmaHH/vdb/README.md

 running programs where the breakpoint is only hit occasionally).
 Note that this will display the string from the expression per table entry without any further formatting, as such it is most wise to use expressions only that have small outputs.

+Setting `vdb-track-clear-at-start` to off will disable the automated clearing of tracking data when (re)starting a process.

 If at a specific breakpoint an expression did not yield any output (or caused an exception) this field will remain empty.